dzackgarza/Notes/Class_Notes/Real Analysis/Chapter 8.md

 In other words, this condition mostly just asks that the derivatives of $f$ be bounded and don't grow too fast.

 Note that it is not necessarily the case that the Taylor series actually converges to $f$.
-If the derivatives are *uniformly* bounded, then
+If the derivatives are *uniformly* bounded, then this will happen, but